pc-magas/myFirstEnclave/README.md

 ### Key generation for enclave signing:

 The makefile generates the keys for enclave signing in `~/.sgx` directory.
 By default it will generate the `~/.sgx/MyFirstEnclave.pem` key.
-You can modify the path where the key will be stored by modifying the `KEY_STORAGE_PATH` and `KEY_FILE` accorditly.
+You can modify the path where the key will be stored by modifying the `KEY_STORAGE_PATH` and `KEY_PRIVATE_FILE` and `KEY_PUBLIC_FILE` accorditly.
 The following table explains the valies of the variables.

 Variable | Use
 --- | ---
 `KEY_STORAGE_PATH` | The directory where the keys will be stored.
+`KEY_PRIVATE_FILE` | The private key that will be generated and will be used to sign the enclave.
-`KEY_FILE` | The file where the key will be generated.
+`KEY_PUBLIC_FILE` | The public key that will be used from others to verify the signed enclave.

 ### The `Makefile` in Simple terms